 Jeanne Crain is another sweet 1940s sweetheart with natural brown locks who starred in light, family comedies like “State Fair” (1945), “Margie” (1946) or “Cheaper By the Dozen” (1950).
 However, younger actresses like Terry Moore and Jean Peters were signed to 20th Century Fox and replaced actresses like Crain and Betty Grable, according to Glamour Girls of the Silver Screen.
 In 1953, Crain dyed her hair red, hoping to appear sexier and get sexy, young roles to help boost her career.
 But this didn’t work out for her.
 She continued acting in films until the 1960s, but nothing overly notable.
 Her only sexy role was in “Gentlemen Marry Brunettes” (1955) with Jane Russell.
 I really hated when Jeanne Crain dyed her hair red.
 I think it looks horrible.

 Through all of her career, Jennifer Jones had brown hair.
 But in the quirky film, “Beat the Devil” (1953), Jones sported a blonde hair-do.
 It looked pretty bad, and I’m not sure why they decided Jones needed to blonde in this film.
 However, her character is very flighty and talkative so it may have been a way to enhance that persona.

-Oscar award-winning actress Olivia de Havilland went platinum blonde for her role in “Not as a Stranger” (1955).
+Academy Award-winning actress Olivia de Havilland went platinum blonde for her role in “Not As A Stranger” (1955).
 In the medical drama she plays Swedish nurse Kristina Hedvigson, and de Havilland’s accent in the film is just as bad as her hair.